 This event is by invitation only.

-High-achieving students (based on their GPA and SAT/ACT scores), who are accepted by January 6, 2014, are invited to the First-Year Honors Program and Scholarship Competition on Saturday, February 1, 2014.
+Students with a cumulative GPA ≥ 3.6 in conjunction with a SAT ≥ 1200 (critical reading and math) or ACT ≥ 27, who are accepted by January 5, 2015, are invited to the First-Year Honors Program and Scholarship Competition on Saturday, January 31, 2015.
 Students will be interviewed by a small, informal panel of faculty, staff and students, and will write an essay to be scored by a faculty panel.
-The 40 available positions in the program, as well as five $5,000 Honors Scholarships, will be decided from the results of the competition.
+The available positions in the program and additional scholarships will be decided from the results of the competition.
 Parents are also encouraged to attend and will be learning about various aspects of Geneva College while their student is competing.

 For more details about the First-Year Honors Program, click here.

 Geneva College’s Center for Urban Biblical Ministry (CUBM) in Pittsburgh educates urban students for effective service in their local communities.